newtonjoo/deepfold/README.md

 ## 4. License and disclaimer.

-### 4.1 Deepfold code license.
+### 4.1 DeepFold code license.

-Copyright 2022 Deepfold Team.
+Copyright 2022 DeepFold Team.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.